 I relocated to Northampton in August, 2011 after 25 years in Vermont.
 I served as a volunteer at the Northampton Survival Center for over a year and am honored to have accepted the position of Volunteer Coordinator.
 I have worked in hospitality, customer service and most recently as a therapeutic mentor and recovery coach.
 I wholeheartedly embrace the mission of the Northampton Survival Center along with our dedicated staff, all of whom together help our wonderful clients.
 I have three grown sons, John, Dylan and Thomas and one daughter, Catherine.
 I enjoy hiking, kayaking, snowshoeing, reading, live music and local theater.

-I have been in the Valley for a year and a half, having lived in New England on and off throughout my life.
+I have been in the Valley for a 6 years, having lived in New England on and off throughout my life.
 I come to the NSC with experience in administration of outdoor education and nonprofit organizations.
-I am an avid gardener and cook, can’t spend enough time outdoors in any season, and can be found hiking with my hound dog Ripley most weekends, when not enjoying listening to local live music.
+I am an avid gardener and cook, can’t spend enough time outdoors in any season, and can be found hiking with my dog most weekends, when not enjoying listening to local live music.
 The Center is a fabulous organization and I’m more than thrilled with being a part of the great work being done here.

 Carlos Rivera, Distribution Manager

 Over the years I have worked in several non-profits in the Valley one of which was Tapestry.
 My hobbies include woodworking and cooking for friends and family.
 I grew up in Hamp in a lower to middle class Latino family of 8.
 My parents worked hard but sometimes it was difficult for them to feed six kids.
 During tough times we come to The Northampton Survival Center (NSC) for help.
 I remember that NSC staff always treated us with love, respect, compassion and empathy.
 NSC positively impacted me as a child and I am privileged to be part of this amazing organization.